txix-open/grmq/README.md

 [![codecov](https://codecov.io/gh/integration-system/grmq/branch/main/graph/badge.svg?token=JMTTJ5O6WB)](https://codecov.io/gh/integration-system/grmq)
 [![Go Report Card](https://goreportcard.com/badge/github.com/integration-system/grmq)](https://goreportcard.com/report/github.com/integration-system/grmq)

-What are the typical use-cases of RabbitMQ broker ?
+What are the typical use-cases for RabbitMQ broker ?
 * We create a durable topology (exchanges, queues, binding).
 * Begin queue consuming (commonly in several goroutines with prefetch count) and use [DLQ](https://www.rabbitmq.com/dlx.html) to avoid poison messages.
 * Also, we expect that if something happens with connection, we can reestablish it and continue our work transparently.